 Edward takes a swig from the tequila bottle.
-It's late enough—and he's drunk enough—to not care about the lack of shot glasses or cups, or the lack of salt or lemons and really, by now he's so numb he doesn't even feel the burn as he gulps the alcohol down.
+It's late enough—and he's drunk enough—not not care about the lack of shot glasses or cups, or the lack of salt or lemons, and really, by now he's so numb he doesn't even feel the burn as he gulps down the alcohol.

 And it's still not numb enough.

 "Yeah," he says, and takes another drink before passing the bottle to Jake.
-Except he's sprawled out on the entire couch which means that Jake is in the ragged arm chair four feet away, and he can't quite get the bottle to him.
-It slips from his fingers and Jake dives for it, saving the tequila from falling to the floor and dumping all over Edward's ugly, brownish green carpet.
-The move looks impossibly fast to Edward and he entertains the thought that for the first time ever, he might actually be drunker than Jake.
+Except he's sprawled out on the entire couch, which means Jake is in the ragged arm chair four feet away, and he can't quite get the bottle to him.
+It slips from his fingers and Jake dives for it, saving the tequila from falling to the floor and dumping all over Edward's ugly, brownish-green carpet.
+The move looks impossibly fast to Edward and he entertains the thought that for the first time ever, he may actually be drunker than Jake.